Power outages are among the most common emergencies you’ll face and a consequence of almost all major disasters.

-They’re not actually designed to be powered by the sun.
+They’re not designed to be powered by the sun.

-With many of the power banks, the solar panel is a bit of a gimmick.
-To fully charge the power bank, you need to plug it into mains power.
-Which is great… until there is no mains power.
+The solar panel is a bit of a gimmick with many power banks.
+To fully charge the power bank, you need to plug it into mains power, which is great… until there is no mains power.

 If you’re going to be off-grid for more than a day or two, a portable solar charger is likely to be your best option for keeping your devices powered on the move.